vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 #### Mounting Volumes

 1. The volume manager component of kubelet notices a new volume, referencing a CSI volume, has been scheduled to the node, so it calls the in-tree CSI volume plugin’s `WaitForAttach` method.
-2. The in-tree volume plugin’s `WaitForAttach` method watches the `IsAttached` field of the `VolumeAttachment` object in the kubernetes API to become `true`, it then returns without error.
+2. The in-tree volume plugin’s `WaitForAttach` method watches the `Attached` field of the `VolumeAttachment` object in the kubernetes API to become `true`, it then returns without error.
 3. Kubelet then calls the in-tree CSI volume plugin’s `MountDevice` method which is a no-op and returns immediately.
 4. Finally kubelet calls the in-tree CSI volume plugin’s mount (setup) method, which causes the in-tree volume plugin to issue a `NodePublishVolume` call via the registered unix domain socket to the local CSI driver.
 5. Upon successful completion of the `NodePublishVolume` call the specified path is mounted into the pod container.

 #### Unmounting Volumes
 1. The volume manager component of kubelet, notices a mounted CSI volume, referenced by a pod that has been deleted or terminated, so it calls the in-tree CSI volume plugin’s `UnmountDevice` method which is a no-op and returns immediately.
 2. Next kubelet calls the in-tree CSI volume plugin’s unmount (teardown) method, which causes the in-tree volume plugin to issue a `NodeUnpublishVolume` call via the registered unix domain socket to the local CSI driver.
+If this call fails from any reason, kubelet re-tries the call periodically.
-3. Upon successful completion of the `NodeUnpublishVolume` call the specified path is mounted into the pod container.
+3. Upon successful completion of the `NodeUnpublishVolume` call the specified path is unmounted from the pod container.

 ## CSI Credentials